 This is a little bit off my usual topics (and makes me look like a hypocrite because in my last recent post “Things I never talk about online” I share that I choose not to talk about faith online) as I usually don’t talk faith on here, but this is something that really impacted my life and helped reshape how I view my faith and live it out.
 It was something so simple but no one had ever told me this or put it into this perspective for me in my young adult life trying to navigate the Christian faith.

 Let me give you a little background first.
 I grew up in a typical Christian home, I got baptized at the age of 6, attended church regularly, and went to Christian school my whole life, including now as I am getting my college degree.
-I was the stereotypical, sheltered Christian girl, which today I am actually very thankful for.
-Just the other day I was talking to my friend who has younger family in elementary and middle school and the things she was saying that they are going through and doing were just shocking to me.
-So hence me being thankful for my sheltered upbringing lol.
-Anyway, I grew up with your standard Christian teaching, especially at my private Christian school.
+I grew up with your standard Christian teaching, especially at my private Christian school.
 A lot of what was taught at school presented Christianity in a way that didn’t allow for mistakes and didn’t allow for the wavering of your faith.
 God forbid you have a beer with your friends on the weekend at age 18.
-NO, I’m not suggesting underaged drinking, but I hope you get the point I am trying to make.
 That is the kind of mindset I grew up being taught to have.
 This caused a lot of confusion, heartache, and questioning for me, especially at such a confusing age.

 When you are 16 and told not to do something, what do you do?
-You are most certainly going to go do that forbidden thing, well at least that was me.
-Maybe you were an 100% obedient child, and to you, I respect that and hope my children grow up to be just like you!
+You are most certainly going to go do the opposite, well at least that was me.
+Maybe you were an 100% obedient child, and to you, I respect that and hope my children grow up to be just like you.
 Most of the time however, at the age of 16, the more you shouldn’t do something makes it that much more desirable.
 This left me in such a hard position.
 I felt like I couldn’t be a Christian and do the things I was doing.
 I felt like God didn’t love me if I did things that were “not allowed”.
-Okay let’s cut to the chase, by saying “the things I was doing.”
-By that I mean, drinking, smoking, boys, the whole nine yards.
-I mean I’m certainly NOT the only teenager to get in trouble, and I was actually TAME, so please leave your judgements at the table.
-Side note: I am able to share this now as I am confident enough in myself because I know I am not that person anymore.
-Anyway, what was I saying?
-Oh right, I felt that my 16 year old desires outweighed God’s love for me because I wasn’t following his “rules.”
-I even stop pursuing Him because I believed I couldn’t be all in with God without leaving my temptations behind, and quite frankly I was having too much fun.
+I felt that my 16 year old desires outweighed God’s love for me because I wasn’t following the Christian “rules.”
+I even stopped pursuing Him because I believed I couldn’t be all in with God without leaving my temptations behind, and quite frankly I was having too much fun.
 The only time I prayed was to ask God to give me the desire to stop doing these things and give me a deeper desire to pursue a full hearted relationship with Him.
 I pinned my earthly desires against God and made it a “one or the other” sort of decision.
 Fun 16 year old things or God?
 At the time I didn’t know that truly pursuing Him would eventually diminish my desires of other things, but I was convinced I had to wait until I grew out of this phase to reconnect with God.
 At the same time though I felt SO GUILTY.
 I knew I wanted that transformative relationship with Him that so many people had talked about but I didn’t want it enough to really allow that to happen.
-I knew what I was doing wasn’t glorifying to God, but I chose not to stop.
-I also felt guilty because I wanted that relationship with him so badly, but not bad enough, so I was forever only toes in the water, not all theway in.
+I knew what I was doing wasn’t glorifying to God, or myself for that matter, but I chose not to stop.
+I also felt guilty because I wanted that relationship with him so badly, but not bad enough, so I was forever only toes in the water, not all the way in.
 It was a vicious cycle that I found myself in for 4-5 years.

 Distractions, guilt, praying to want to want a relationship with God, not having the desire to pursue God, repeat.